Looking for affordable mortgage life insurance rates? Have you recently purchased a home and wanted to protect it with mortgage life insurance?

 When reading the fine print, you may discover policies that will only pay out if you die accidentally!

-Keep in mind, you want a mortgage life insurance policy that is comprehensive so your family is not left behind if something happens to you.
+Keep in mind, you want a policy that is comprehensive so your family is not left behind if something happens to you.

-Here are some other kinds of mortgage protection insurance:
+Here are some other kinds of policies to help cover you:

 1. The No Exam Life Insurance Policy